thewizardplusplus/lualife/README.md

   - union of fields:
     - supporting an offset for the second operand;
     - restricting of the result size by the size of the first operand;
+  - complement of fields:
+    - supporting an offset for the second operand;
+  - intersection of fields:
+    - supporting an offset for the second operand;
 - populating of a field according to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) rules:
   - using of the naive algorithm with iterating and copying of a whole field.